basiouni-mostafa/mastermind-webapp/README.md

 * Added hint support
 * Added a Colors game mode
-* Added difficulty level of easy, medium and hard with configurable guess combination length and time for guessing
+* Added difficulty level of (Easy, Medium, Hard) with the option to configure the combination length and guessing time.
-* Added a landing page intro and animations to enhance user experience
+* Added an intro and animations to enhance user experience
 * Added score tracking for number of wins and number of losses
 * Added a timer for each game that changes based on the difficulty level